-The SODO Track is an icon in the making.
-We are transforming the portal to Downtown Seattle – a two-mile transit corridor traveled by over 50,000 daily – into an imaginative raceway of art in motion.
-This free and accessible urban art gallery is the first to commission over 60 artists to explore one theme, and to paint side-by-side.
+The SODO Track has transformed the portal to Downtown Seattle – a two-mile transit corridor traveled by over 50,000 daily – into an imaginative raceway in motion.
+This free and accessible urban art gallery is the first to commission over 60 artists from 20 countries to explore one theme, and paint side-by-side.

 The SODO Track spans 5th Ave South between Royal Brougham Way and Spokane Street.